-By Arslan Sabyrbekov (the 16/10/2013 issue of the CACI Analyst)
+By Alim Bayaliyev (the 19/02/2014 of the CACI Analyst)

-By Arslan Sabyrbekov (the 02/10/2013 issue of the CACI Analyst)
+By Arslan Sabyrbekov (the 19/02/2014 of the CACI Analyst)

-By Arslan Sabyrbekov (the 18/09/2013 issue of the CACI Analyst
+By Stephen Blank (the 05/02/2014 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.